Skip to main content Accessibility information

 Course Summary

-You will learn core skills in topics such as linguistics, phonetics, science, psychology, and speech and language pathology.
-You will also develop your clinical and professional skills through practical placements and modules that cover counselling and professional skills.
+In your training at Marjon, you will develop core and advanced knowledge and skills in topics such as linguistics, phonetics, bioscience, psychology, research methodologies and speech and language pathologies.
+You will also develop your clinical and professional skills through workplace and simulated placements and modules that allow you to explore and develop your wider professional skills.

-Funding of at least £5000 per year is available to students on pre-registration SLT courses.
+A training grant of at least £5000 per year is available to eligible students on pre-registration SLT courses.

 Gillian: I think in terms of the campus, I think why people choose Marjon because it's small and friendly, so when they come we get to know the students on a personal level, as well as keeping up with how they're studying.
 And so when they go out on placement, again, we've got that dual role in terms of not just supporting their academic studies but supporting how they're doing as professionals when they're out there in the workplace and really looking at developing those skills that are going to equip them, not just to work with clients, but to actually be part of that healthcare workforce, which is going through such a period of change with the shrinking finance and the complexities of healthcare.
 It's going to become more challenging out there.
 We are all practicing clinicians ourselves, so we're not simply lecturing them in aspects of speech and language and communication.
 We actually are all practitioners who have a clinical expertise.